miri0789/CloudPillar/wiki/CloudPillar-for-Cybersecurity-TLD.md

 ### 14.3.3.
 Preliminary solution: FSE laptop
 # Kubernetes Setups on Windows Laptop

-This document outlines two possible setups for running a Kubernetes cluster on a single Windows laptop, using MicroK8s and K3s respectively.
+This chapter presents two Kubernetes setups on a Windows laptop using MicroK8s and K3s respectively, fulfilling the requirements of running native Windows container workloads with GPU support.

 ## MicroK8s Setup